tamberg/fhnw-phycom/00/README.md

 - Module [phycom](https://www.fhnw.ch/de/studium/module/9880131)

 ### Language
-- Inputs in class are in German
+- Inputs in class are in German.
-- Materials are mostly in English
+- Materials are mostly in English.
-- Individual support German/English
+- Individual support can be both.

 ### Credits
 - 3 ECTS.